Josefina Marklund

 In my research, I investigate how ideas of a just transition govern climate and environmental politics.
 I examine how a "just transition" is constructed in political debates, and how just transition as a policy tool impacts people and communities in regions with fossil-based industries.
 I am interested in just transition as an object of politics, debate, and conflict and thus depart from the normative approach that characterises a large part of research in the field.
 Instead of asking how a just transition can be achieved, I explore what a just transition is and how it is discursively and practically used by different actors.
 In my research, I have a particular interest in Poland and Estonia, and I adopt a poststructuralist lens.

-I have previously worked in the project "Governance and justice and resistance" at the Swedish University of Agriculture.
-External link.
+I have previously worked in the project "Governance, justice and resistance" at the Swedish University of Agricultural Sciences.
 Within the project, my colleagues and I explored how freedom, as a political principle and moral value, was used in the Swedish transition debate to argue for or against climate and environmental policy proposals.
 I have also researched how different dimensions of justice are at odds with each other discursively and practically in climate work in Sweden and Scotland.

 Publications